Mintzberg Managerial Roles: Theory vs Application

 More on the Managerial Career Path

-If you’re looking for to switch into a managerial role, here’s some essential information you need to know:
+If you’re looking to switch to a managerial role, here’s some essential information you need to know:

-• Career path: According to Glassdoor, 59% managers have a Bachelor’s Degree in Business or a related field.
-Managers usually specialize in a specific industry and field — for example, Marketing, Engineering, Design, etc. The manager career path starts at the entry-level, with approximately two years taking to advance to the next level of seniority.
+- Career path: According to Glassdoor, 59% of managers have a Bachelor’s Degree in Business or a related field.
+Managers usually specialize in a specific industry and field — for example, Marketing, Engineering, Design, etc. The manager career path starts at the entry level, with approximately two years taking to advance to the next level of seniority.

-• Skills: Managers are usually expected to have excellent communication skills and leadership capabilities, with aptitude in using Microsoft tools and cloud based software.
+- Skills: Managers are usually expected to have excellent communication skills and leadership capabilities, with an aptitude in using Microsoft tools and cloud-based software.

 Supporting the Entire Organization as a Manager